alexa-games/skill-flow-builder/docs/basic-skill-flow-builder-syntax/README.md

 - `hear {playerName}, my name is {playerName} {`
 - This instruction tells Alexa to listen for a `{playerName}` on its own or preceded by "my name is".
-For example, if the player says "my name is max", the value of `playerName` becomes "max."
+For example, if the player says "my name is max", the value of `playerName` becomes "max".
 - `hi {playerName}`
 - Use curly brackets to insert saved values into your content.
 For example, if the player said "my name is max" during `@ask player name` scene, the player